TME520/TiMiNoo-Arduboy/README.md

 When a friend appears on screen, press B to give a kiss and share the love.
 When a naughty ghost appears on screen, press A to cuss at it and make it go away.
 Be careful, cussing at your friends or kissing the ghost will cause you not to score points.
-Every properly places kiss / cuss will get you a sweet 1000 points bonus, so get ready and get up there.
+Every properly placed kiss / cuss will get you a sweet 1000 points bonus, so get ready and get up there.
 That game goes on for 10 rounds.
 ### 7 food items
 Your TiMiNoo will get hungry as time goes by.
 Feed it a variety of food including: